top of page

 Visiting the Community of Pucara

+After five kilometres on the trail, we arrived at the small farming community of Pucara.
 Life here moves at a very different pace.
-Families work small plots of land, growing potatoes, corn and other crops that have sustained communities in the Andes for generations.
-Today we were invited to share a huatia, a traditional Andean earth oven that dates back to pre-Inca times.
+Families work small plots of land, growing potatoes, corn, and other crops that have sustained communities in the Andes for generations.
+Today, we were invited to share a huatia, a traditional Andean earth oven that dates back to pre-Inca times.

 Sharing a Traditional Huatia